Impact

 Since 1992, KIDS for the BAY students have:

-• Become leaders in their families and in their school communities, and taught others how to protect, clean up and restore local watershed environments, through student-led Schoolwide Assemblies, class presentations to families, and educational posters and videos created and shared by our young environmentalists
+- Become leaders in their families and in their school communities, and taught others how to protect, clean up and restore local watershed environments, through student-led informational performances, informational interviews, posters, videos and environmental pledges at special presentation and Schoolwide Assembly events to teach their families and school communities about the importance of protecting the local watershed and the San Francisco Bay to keep these environments clean and healthy

 Every year, KIDS for the BAY students, teachers and families go on special nature-based field trips to enjoy, explore and clean up a local creek, bay, delta or ocean habitat.
 The map below includes some of our past and current partner school and field trip locations.